sr229/cdr-web-lkgr/README.md

 ## Encountering Issues?

 Please do not report here.
-Because this is just a LKGR build (we build once every week) that is unmodified code-server codebase, kindly report to the code-server's [issues](https://github.com/cdr/code-server/issues) instead.
+Because this is just a LKGR build (fresh builds are done daily) that is unmodified code-server codebase, kindly report to the code-server's [issues](https://github.com/cdr/code-server/issues) instead.